 While a higher MERV number may offer better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your furnace and AC system.
 The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

-A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your McKinley Heating Service Experts technician to ensure your system has the capability of moving the proper volume of air through higher efficiency filters.
-You normally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family deals with allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.
+Your best bet for most systems would be a MERV 6-8.
+A higher MERV filter should be used based upon the advice of your McKinley Heating Service Experts technician to confirm your system has the capability of moving the proper volume of air through higher efficiency filters.
+You normally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family suffers from allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

 Filtration has changed significantly over the past few years.
-In the beginning, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
+Originally, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
 The story is different today.
 Edmonton area homeowners expect their air filter to save loved ones from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!